hk-mars/mona-lisp/design-reflecting.md

    \* (eql "foo" "foo")

-I think "@" is more elegant than others, althogh ">" and "*" is good.
+I think "@" is more elegant than others, although ">" and "*" is good.

 ### design-hackable